Courage begins by trusting oneself

 CET 1.31.3

-Examples are taken from my mod CharLi, which is my playground for advanced ImGui styling.
+Examples below are taken from CharLi, my playground for advanced ImGui styling.

 ImGui.PushStyleColor(<PART OF ELEMENT>, <COLOR>)